dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/unique_key.md

 :::caution

-Providing a non-unique key will result in unexpected snapshot results. dbt **will not** test the uniqueness of this key, consider adding a test to your project to ensure that this key is indeed unique.
+Providing a non-unique key will result in unexpected snapshot results. dbt **will not** test the uniqueness of this key, consider [testing](/blog/primary-key-testing) the source data to ensure that this key is indeed unique.

 :::